Perfect Baked Sweet Potatoes

 • Chili stuffed – Add a few scoops of chili to the center of the sweet potato.
 Top with traditional chili toppings and enjoy!
 Try this with my healthy turkey chili or my easy vegetarian chili.

-• Make sweet potato puree – it’s perfect for starting solids with your baby or for using in recipes like my Sweet Potato Brownies.
+• Make sweet potato puree – it’s perfect for starting solids with your baby or for using in recipes like my sweet potato brownies.

 More Sweet Potato Recipes to Try